jxlee423/NPKG/README.md

 ## Output
 The NPKG returns a list with the following components:

-- modules: significantly phenotype-related modules.
+- `modules`: significantly phenotype-related modules.
-- final_genes: Key genes in the final screen.
+- `final_genes`: Key genes in the final screen.

 ## References